What Do Nurse Anesthetist Do?

 Is There Going to be Demand for Nurse Anesthetists?

-In the United States, there were 41,800 jobs for Nurse Anesthetist in 2016.
+There were about 41,800 jobs for Nurse Anesthetist in 2016 (in the United States).
 New jobs are being produced at a rate of 16.3% which is above the national average.
 The Bureau of Labor Statistics predicts 6,800 new jobs for Nurse Anesthetist by 2026.
 Due to new job openings and attrition, there will be an average of 2,800 job openings in this field each year.

 The states with the most job growth for Nurse Anesthetist are Utah, California, and Florida.
 Watch out if you plan on working in Wyoming, Hawaii, or District of Columbia.
 These states have the worst job growth for this type of profession.